aleshaleksey/fansys23/base-rules.md

 |Gargantuan|40|-3|+3|-3|+3|x8|x64|15ft|
 |Colossal|80|-4|+4|-4|+4|x16|x256|20ft|

 1. Applies the "long" property to all weapons of "large" size category it wields.
 All "large" size category that already have the "long" property lose it and instead are treated as having a reach of 10ft.
+(See ["Combat: Range and Reach"](combat.md#range-and-reach))

 #### Dice size rules
 This applies mostly to weapon attacks, but may also apply to adjustments to poison based damage based on dose at the group's discretion. *[NB: Poison rules have not yet been written.]